xddinside/sih-2025/README.md

 # TODO

 - [x] create landing page with mock dashboard
-- [x] make the ui more responsive. make it so that on zooming out, the page stays in the center consistently (like linear.app)
+- [x] make the ui more responsive.
 - [x] separate into smaller components + memoize
+- [x] deploy on vercel
+- [x] generate QRs to a link
-- [ ] setup convex and clerk.
+- [ ] setup clerk and convex.
-- [ ] make the qr, subscribing to the db and running convex mutations on scan
+- [ ] make the QR redirect on scan, to a unique session url with a token that'll run a convex mutation